 Finally, it's important to consider the costs associated with each option.
 Calling plans can vary in price depending on the provider and the key functions and features included, but they may be more expensive than other options for businesses that need many phone lines or advanced features.
 Operator Connect and Direct Routing can also vary in price depending on the provider and the infrastructure required.
 Still, they may be more cost-effective for businesses that need a high level of customization or have their PSTN infrastructure.

 Overall, the best choice for a business will depend on its specific needs and resources.
-Businesses with simple communication needs and a limited budget may find that calling plans are the best fit, while businesses with more complex needs or a desire for greater customization may want to consider Operator connect or Direct routing.
+Businesses with simple communication needs and a limited budget may find that calling plans are the best fit, while businesses with more complex needs or a desire for greater customization may want to consider Operator connect vs Direct routing.
 The table below lists the detailed differences among the available options.

 Calling Plans vs Operator Connect vs Direct Routing

 Now that we have an overview of what the two services do, let’s see how they’re compared to each other.